macloo/just_enough_code/README.md

 ```
 After students have some experience with colors and CSS, you can introduce padding, margins, borders, and the [CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).
 (Do not get into DIVs, HTML5 elements, or positioning until students have experimented with padding, margins, and borders.)

+Using borders is a great way to learn the different effects of margins and padding.
+[Here is an example.](https://jsfiddle.net/macloo/ux4kLdLg/) Note that every `p` element has a red border, and the left margin is 50 pixels.
+The `h1` element has no border and no margins, but it has 20 pixels of padding on all four sides.

 I recommend saving fonts until later, when the students are working with real files and not JSFiddle.

 ### Reliable CSS resources: